AntoineJOULIA/quizz-template/README.md

 ```

 That's it!
 Your quiz is ready for deployment!

-You can have a look at the [deployment section](#Deployment) for deploying on GitHub Pages (free).
+You can have a look at the [deployment section](#deployment) for deploying on **GitHub Pages** (free).

 ## Interface customization

 You may want to customize your app more.
 It is of course possible:

-- Styles: this templates uses [Tailwind CSS](https://v3.tailwindcss.com/).
+- **Styles**: this templates uses [Tailwind CSS](https://v3.tailwindcss.com/).
 See `src/app/globals.css` or `tailwind.config.ts` for configuration, and the Tailwind documentation for more details.
-- Components: this template uses [shadcn](https://ui.shadcn.com/).
+- **Components**: this template uses [shadcn](https://ui.shadcn.com/).
 Please check the shadcn documentation for more details, especially the [themes page](https://ui.shadcn.com/themes) for quick update of the overall app theming: copy the provided code and replace the existing corresponding one in `src/app/globals.css`

 ## Additional features

 Of course, you are not limited by this template, which is only a bare bone for your fancy app!

 You can take advantage of the power of Next.js and React to upgrade the app and give it additional features, like bonus or progression information.

 See this live example based on this template, which includes additional functionalities in the Progression page.